moby/moby/docs/man/docker-logs.1.md

    Output the specified number of lines at the end of logs (defaults to all logs)

 **--truncate**=*true*|*false*
-    Fetch current logs and truncate to zero of a container
+    Fetch and truncate logs of a container

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com)